La Villita Historic Arts Village: Here’s What You Should Know

 How much time should I spend at La Villita?

 Guests can spend anywhere from 1-3 hours here, depending on their desired activities.
 If you just want to wander around and browse the shops, an hour will be plenty.
-If you plan to see a show or enjoy a nice meal at Fig Tree Restaurant, you'll need a few more hours.
+If you plan to see a show or enjoy a meal, you'll need a few more hours.

 Parking At La Villita